QuantumCircuits-Glasgow/qkit/README.md

 </p>

-### Qkit - a quantum measurement suite in python Chisha's Fork
+### Qkit - a quantum measurement suite in python: Chisha's Fork, updating Drivers

 ### Features:
   * a collection of ipython notebooks for measurement and data analysis tasks.